-Rosemary is a large Mediterranean shrub with needle-like leave and with strong lemony pine aroma and pungent flavour.
-It is mostly used French, Spanish and Italian cuisines especially when cooking lamb and chicken.
-It is key ingredient in the French blend Herbs de Provence.
+Rosemary is a large Mediterranean shrub with needle-like leaves and with a strong lemony pine aroma and pungent flavour.
+It is mostly used in French, Spanish, and Italian cuisines especially when cooking lamb and chicken.
+It is a key ingredient in the French blend Herbs de Provence.
 It has many health benefits and also it has been used for medicinal purposes.

 Rosemary has many health benefits.
 It is associated with stimulating the immune system, increasing circulation, and improving digestion.
 It has been also used to improving concentration as it increases the blood flow.
 Also, it contains anti-inflammatory compounds.

 100% dried Rosemary Leaves

 Polar Plant, Compass Plant, Rosmarinus officinalis, the dew of the sea

 Star Anise Ground is a dominant spice in Chinese five spice powder native from the southwest o China and used in many Oriental recipes.
 It can be mixed with other species to give an Asian seasoning to many dishes.
 It is considered an essential ingredient in Chinese duck and pork recipes.
 Its liquorice-like flavour is similar to that of aniseed and fennel.
 Star anise ground is more practical when using it as a spice rub and in baking.
 Ground star anise has a red-brown colour and is more versatile than star anise whole.
 It can be used in breads, pastries and in many desserts due to is unique, sweet and licorice flavour.

 Spanish paprika sweet is made from ground red pepper has a rich red colour while retaining a mild flavour which complements most savoury dishes.
 Due to its vibrant colour and full-bodied flavour it is used in many European and Indian dishes.
 It gives a subtle caramelised sweet warmth to dishes and it is a core ingredient in our North Africa Chermula.